Canon G7 X Mark II vs M5

 It is notable that the M5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
+Both the G7X Mark II and the M5 have been discontinued, but can regularly be found used on ebay.
+The G7X Mark II was replaced by the Canon G7 X Mark III, while the M5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G7 X Mark II or the Canon M5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.